 - 1.5% of revenue for marketing costs

 Ultimately, this pays off because you have access to proven methods to make a great living printing t-shirts.
 The top ⅓ of stores open for more than a year make more than $600k revenue with a 63.5% gross margin.
-This is comparable with what Sanford told us:
+This is comparable to what Sanford told us:

-Brick and Mortar T shirt Shops
+Brick and Mortar T-shirt Shops

 We’ve all been to a brick and mortar store.
 Their business model is selling t-shirts in a building where people can come to the store, try them on, and buy what they like.
 These stores may sell a single clothing line, multiple clothing brands, or custom t-shirts.

-With the rise of ecommerce this part of the industry is hurting.
+With the rise of ecommerce, this part of the industry is hurting.
 Closures of retail stores have been increasing for at least the last three years according to Moneywise.
 Despite this, Digital Commerce says retail sales have increased around 3% per year since 2007, meaning the stores that stay open are making more money.

 This business model works with franchises and stores that run a tight ship.
 They tend to need sales of $40k/month to be safe.
-Otherwise you’ll probably want to start a different way.
+Otherwise, you’ll probably want to start a different way.

-Private Label T shirts
+Private Label T-shirts

 As a franchise owner, you may want to try to find clients like this to provide printing services.
 They can become steady clients.